OneDeadKey/arsenik/README.md

 ### 3. Spice It Up

-The 300 ms delay before a key becomes a modifier has been chosen to be easy for beginners.
-Once used to mod-taps, you may want to reduce it so keyboard shortcuts can be done more quickly.
+- the 300 ms delay before a key becomes a modifier has been chosen to be easy for beginners.
+Once used to mod-taps, you may want to reduce it so keyboard shortcuts can be done more quickly;

-Adding new layers should be easy, even without additional thumb keys — check the mods to get some ideas.
+- adding new layers should be easy, even without additional thumb keys — check the mods to get some ideas;
+- the right thumb key could do something more useful than <kbd>Enter</kbd> — like a one-time-shift, for instance.

 Downloads